R3Conclave/conclave-core-sdk/docs/docs/index.md

 Conclave is a software development kit for the rapid development of privacy-first applications using hardware-based Trusted Execution Environments (TEEs) known as [enclaves](enclaves.md).
 Conclave makes [Confidential Computing](enclaves.md) using Intel® Security Guard Extension (SGX) more accessible for developers.
-Take a look at our source code on [this GitHub repository](https://github.com/R3Conclave/conclave-core-sdk).
+Take a look at the source code on [this GitHub repository](https://github.com/R3Conclave/conclave-core-sdk).

 ### Advantages of Conclave